adbertin/salaryConvergence/README.md

 - or from the [Eurostat](https://ec.europa.eu/eurostat/en/) database.

 Exceptionnaly, some additional databases were used in specific cases (e.g. coffee imports data for Colombia), and are referenced in the Drive folder we shared previously.
-The .csv files containing the explanatory variables that we found and used are formated under the name "Variables_[countryname].csv" in the main branch of the repository.
+The .csv files containing the explanatory variables that we found and used are formated under the name "Variables_countryname.csv" in the main branch of the repository.

 For the coding part, we have divided the work into 2 code files that you can directly run via the github repository:
 - [Code for Part 1: Benchmark Estimation](https://github.com/adbertin/salaryConvergence/blob/1922435764739b07a890fd32b49297f4c7131a63/Google_Part1_final.ipynb).